christophbuehler/onyx/README.md

 # Onyx

-Onyx is a lightweight PHP framework for building web-applications.
+Onyx is a lightweight framework for building powerful endpoints in PHP.
+This is an open beta of the Onyx project.
+Use at your own risk!

 ```php
 require 'Onyx/autoloader.php';